durinfab/Home-Assistant-Config/README.md

 *Note: If you want to buy this device, be sure to get one with old production date (before 2019-11) as the factory firmware (to which the robot can be reset) does support the installation of a custom ROM.*

+### IR-Sender ###

+As my TVs Ethernet port is not working at the moment and the Wake-On-Wi-Fi functionality does not work reliable, I needed an alternative to send commands to the TV.
+For this propose I'm using the [RM4C mini](https://www.amazon.de/Universal-IR-Fernbedienung-Stimmenkontrolle-Koordinierung-Intelligente-Automatisierungsmodule-Schwarz/dp/B08215598C/ref=sr_1_3?__mk_de_DE=ÅMÅŽÕÑ&dchild=1&keywords=RM4C+mini&qid=1605704505&sr=8-3).
+To control this handy device I use the [Broadlink Integration](https://www.home-assistant.io/integrations/broadlink/).
+This does also support the learing of new IR-Commands.

 ### ESP32/ESP8266 ###

 This ESP Family is a famous name in the DIY Smart Home and IoT world.
 The [ESP32](https://www.amazon.de/AZDelivery-ESP32-NodeMCU-gratis-eBook/dp/B07Z83MF5W/ref=asc_df_B07Z83MF5W/?tag=googshopde-21&linkCode=df0&hvadid=427788576373&hvpos=&hvnetw=g&hvrand=8639050305478239369&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1003859&hvtargid=pla-898234157885&psc=1&th=1&psc=1&tag=&ref=&adgrpid=99889209552&hvpone=&hvptwo=&hvadid=427788576373&hvpos=&hvnetw=g&hvrand=8639050305478239369&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1003859&hvtargid=pla-898234157885) is the successor of the ESP8266.
 Both have a lot of GPIO Pins, 5V Micro-USB power supply and Bluetooth+Wi-Fi connectivity.
 They also have a very large community with projects like [ESPHome](https://esphome.io) and the mentioned [WLED](https://github.com/Aircoookie/WLED).